40843245/Network/Network Protocol/category/HTTP/HTTP headers.md

 About explanation of `accept`, see [`Accept`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept)

-About explanation of `content-encoding`, [`content-encoding`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Encoding)
+About explanation of `content-encoding`, see [`content-encoding`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Encoding)

+About explanation of `accept-encoding`, see [`accept-encoding`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Encoding)

+About explanation of `connection`, see [`connection`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Connection)

 ## see also
 To learn more about `current valid media type`, see [meida type.md (my notes at GitHub)](https://github.com/40843245/Network/blob/main/media/media%20type.md) or see this article -- valid media types[^1]